edgeimpulse/mtb-example-edgeimpulse-keyword-spotting/README.md

 ## Requirements

 ### Software
-- Install [ModusToolbox&trade; software](https://www.infineon.com/modustoolbox) v3.0 or later (tested with v3.0)
+- Install [ModusToolbox&trade; software](https://www.infineon.com/modustoolbox) v3.1 or later (tested with v3.1)
-- Toolchain in the SDK is GNU Arm® embedded compiler v10.3.1
+- Toolchain in the SDK is GNU Arm® embedded compiler v11.3.1
+- Note: If using MTB v3.0 or lower, the inclusion of time.h in sensor_aq.h must be moved back inside the IFDEF immediately below it, or the build will fail "error: 'time_t' has not been declared"

 ### Hardware